 Putting systems in place to analyze metrics improves efficiency.
 An efficient team generates more revenue, and systems that identify peak hours and utilize smart scheduling help reduce costs.
 When a bar or restaurant boosts sales and reduces costs, profit margins are improved.

 When a bar or restaurant is firing on all cylinders, experiencing growth and is characterized by a culture of winning, it becomes easier to recruit top-tier performers.
 As Finter and other industry coaches and consultants say, A-level players want to work with people who perform at their level.
 Studying metrics to analyze employee performance can help operators identify top performers and improve recruiting efforts.

 Give this a read: Want to Increase Profits?
 Download our Profitability Guide Today

 Building a team of A players and improving profit margins becomes more efficient when systems are put in place.
 Technology has made tracking metrics easier than ever before and made smart scheduling possible.
 Rather than focus on what they think their bars and restaurants “should” make, operators must implement systems that can help them make effective changes to eliminate costs and improve margins.

 Want to learn more?
-Sean Finter is hosting the in-depth workshop “Risky Business: The Systems for Beating the Odds in the Bar Business” on Monday, March 30 at Nightclub & Bar Show 2020.
+Sean Finter is hosting the in-depth workshop “Risky Business: The Systems for Beating the Odds in the Bar Business” at Nightclub & Bar Show 2020.
 Seats are limited, so register today and claim your spot!
 Technology will also have a massive presence at this year’s Nightclub & Bar Show in the NxT Pavilion, where attendees will have the opportunity to test brand-new bar and restaurant tech coming to market that’s designed to improve operations.

 Pekala, Sarah.
 “3 Tips on How To Increase Your Bar Profit Margin.”
 Toast, Inc. May 15, 2018.